-The directory names listed below are case sensitive.
+The directory names in the following list are case sensitive.

 - A directory named SpgBackup is required at the top level of the USB drive. - In the SpgBackup directory, a subdirectory named SDI7 is required. - In the SDI7 directory, subdirectories with the following names are required: